TruncatedDinoSour/armour/doc/d/pDB-1.md

 The following conditions must be satisfied:

+-   The lock of the database is valid
+-   The lock of the database is unlocked
 -   The magic bytes are `0x70 0x44 0x42 0xf6`
 -   The version of the database is supported by the pDB client
 -   The ZSTD compression level is below 23 (22 is max)